Eschatologue/CM_wiki/docs/gameplay/phb/combat.md

 ### Mounting and Dismounting

 During your move, you can mount a creature that is within 5 feet of you or dismount.
-Doing so costs an amount of Movement equal to half your **:rsc-spd: Speed**{ .em } (round down).
-For example, if your **:rsc-spd: Speed**{ .em } is 30 feet, you spend 15 feet of Movement to mount a horse.
+Doing so costs an amount of Movement equal to half your **:rsc-spd: Speed**{.mv} (round down).
+For example, if your **:rsc-spd: Speed**{.mv} is 30 feet, you spend 15 feet of Movement to mount a horse.

 ### Controlling a Mount